SapirTzaig/IR_PROJECT/README.md

 - Time efficiency for retriving information
 - Max out the mean average precision at 10
 - Retrieve relevent docs from the wikipedia dumps

+## Text operations and methods to accomplish our goals

+- Using tfidf on both title and text
+- Using page rank algorithm in order to improve retrivel preformance
+- Using stemming on both words in text and title

 ## Engine Files: